Read on for a detailed breakdown of what it costs to travel to Thailand.

-For travelling through the islands of Thailand, you’ll have to take ferries.
+For travelling through the Thai islands, you’ll have to take ferries.

 There is usually only one route to get from one island to the next, and the cost of the journey is in the same range regardless of which ferry company you take.